 Since the introduction of these laws, numerous community members have been killed across Pakistan.
 In the most violent incident thus far, 99 Ahmadis were killed during an attack on their mosques in 2010.
 The impact of this brutality extends far beyond these deaths and affects every area of Ahmadi lives.
 In schools, workplaces and communities, Ahmadi adults and children are afraid to disclose their faith because they understand that if you are an Ahmadi in Pakistan, you hide your religious identity or face ostracization and bigotry.

-Images of the Unseen – A Survival Guide for the Ahmadi Community
+A Survival Guide for Ahmadi Muslims of Pakistan

 The film maker and photographer Nida Mehboob works on designing and printing a photo-book called A Survival Guide for Ahmadi in Pakistan.
 This is a sarcastic take on the persecution of a religious minority, using images, text and archives.
 Borrowing aesthetics from traditional survival guides, this book explores the history of persecution and discrimination faced by this community in daily life while maintaining the anonymity of the subjects using staged photographs.

 For the digital Open Studios by the JUNGE AKADEMIE, fellows Philipp Valente (Architecture), Nida Mehboob (Film and Media Arts) and Jennifer O’Donnell with Jonathan Janssens (Architecture) present current works-in-progress and topics such as book projects and installations they have worked on at the Akademie der Künste spaces in the Hansaviertel this spring 2021.

 *1985 in Gujrat, lives in Lahore